rbgt/JS-address-book/README.md

 # Next steps

-* Set up the database to save data of the address book
+* Set up the database to save data of the address book with express.js